ipfs/specs/MERKLE_DAG.md

 - `hash` - throughout this document, the word `hash` refers specifically to cryptographic hash functions, such as sha3.
 - `dag` - directed acyclic graph
 - `merkle-link` - a link (graph edge) between two objects, which is (a) represented by the hash of the target object, and (b) embedded in the source object. merkle-links construct graphs (dags) whose links are content-addressed, and authenticated.
 - `merkledag` - the merkledag is a directed acyclic graph whose links are merkle-links (hashes of the content).
-It is a hash tree, and (under a very loose definition) a merkle tree.
+It is a hash tree, and (under a very loose definition) a Merkle tree.
 Alternative names: the merkle-web, the merkle-forest, the merkle-chain.
 - `multihash` - the [multihash](https://github.com/jbenet/multihash) format / protocol.
 - `ipfs object` - a node in the ipfs merkledag.
 It represents a singular entity.
 - `merkledag format` - the format that ipfs objects are expressed with.